snimu/blog/contents/hnet-thoughts/article.md

 # Various thoughts on the H-Net

-I have just read the H-Net paper (LINK) and it inspired a lot of thoughts around it.
+I have just read the [H-Net paper](http://arxiv.org/abs/2507.07955) and it inspired a lot of thoughts around it.
 I'll put some of those in dedicated articles, and the rest here.

 This article assumes that you've already read the paper, or at least chapters 1 and 2.